 “No longer can we use slow grown, imported timbers to build premium homes and structures in our country.
 This building is a showcase of what can be achieved when we think differently.”

-Abodo’s Forest Stewardship Council (FSC®) certified Vulcan Cladding has been used as exposed structure, while the stylish and striking exterior is clad entirely in Vulcan Screening in Silicate finish.
+Abodo’s Forest Stewardship Council® (FSC®) certified Vulcan Cladding has been used as exposed structure, while the stylish and striking exterior is clad entirely in Vulcan Screening with a silicate finish.

 Vulcan Panelling is used in the interior, as is end grain douglas fir in the loft flooring, and charred Vulcan battens on the charred road sign.

 Assembly Architects stayed true to the property of the material while creating a high-performance thermal envelope to keep occupants toasty-warm.

 The cabin is open by appointment, contact Abodo for more information.